While cruise ships have sunk over the years, such incidents are remarkably uncommon.

 Casualties: 46 deaths

-One of the most well-known maritime disasters of the modern era, the Andrea Doria demonstrated how safety improvements reduced fatalities.
-Though struck by another ship and heavily listing, the crew successfully evacuated over 1,600 passengers using lifeboats.
+Though struck by another ship and heavily loaded, the crew successfully evacuated over 1,600 passengers using lifeboats.
 Most deaths were caused by the collision rather than the sinking itself.

 11. Bianca C (1961)